speckly/SchoolManagement/README.md

 A student FAQ is included to answer student FAQs on Python (does not require any authentication)

 # Author's note 2023
 There is so much bad code and unnecessary screaming comments as loud as SQL.
-I want to preserve this code just for keepsake on the time I was learning software development and managing other people in such projects.
+I want to preserve this code just so that I can remember the time I was learning software development and managing other people in such projects.
 Also, I did not know anything about cryptography back then.
 So much for me being proud of my "unbreakable" encryption because it had 3 layers of ciphers (one transposition where key is obvious, one encoding cipher, one classical cipher...
 SMH)

 # Security, data encryption - by Andrew Higgins (me)